-Find Funding for Minority & Women-Owned Businesses
+Find Funding for Small, Minority, and Women-Owned Businesses

-- Small, Minority and Women-Owned Business – Video Lottery Terminal Fund: Targeted to help these business owners in the areas surrounding Maryland’s six casinos.
+- Small, Minority, and Women-Owned Business – Video Lottery Terminal Fund: Targeted to help these business owners in the areas surrounding Maryland’s six casinos.

-- Maryland Small Business Development Financing Authority (MSBDFA): Offers a variety of financing programs to promote the viability and expansion of economically and socially disadvantaged entrepreneur owned businesses.
+- Maryland Small Business Development Financing Authority (MSBDFA): Offers a variety of financing programs to promote the viability and expansion of economically and socially disadvantaged entrepreneur-owned businesses.

 - Minority Business Pre-Seed Fund (MBPF): Intended to address the needs of minority entrepreneurs in Maryland and administered by TEDCO.
-If you have a viable business opportunity involving a technology-based idea, this program will make investments up to $40,000 towards developing it into a product to be tested with potential users.
+If you have a viable business opportunity involving a technology-based idea, this program will make investments of up to $40,000 towards developing it into a product to be tested with potential users.

 - The Neighborhood BusinessWorks loan program provides flexible financing to small businesses and nonprofits that are located in locally designated neighborhood revitalization areas throughout Maryland.